oracle/opengrok/OpenGrok-Messages.md

     This message sends a configuration to the webapp.
 Requires file as argument.

+5. `RefreshMesssage` (refresh)

+    Sent at the end of partial reindex to trigger refresh of SearcherManagers.

 ## Tags

 Every message can have set of tags which give the closer specification to the message.
 Their meaning is specific for the particular message type.